 On this page, we first cover some of the major concepts involved in a divorce.
 Then we discuss the technical process.
 Finally, we address some of the more frequent divorce-related questions.

-Important concepts in Divorce
+Important Concepts in Divorce

-Arizona is a Community Property state.
+Property Division: Arizona is a Community Property State.

 When you get married in Arizona, you stop being an individual, legally speaking.
-You and your spouse become a “community” after getting married.
+You and your spouse become a “community.”
 For example, when you go to work after you get married, it’s not YOU going to work, it is the MARITAL COMMUNITY.
 YOU are not earning a paycheck; the MARITAL COMMUNITY is earning a paycheck.
 Anything you do, you do for the marital community.
 This is very important when it comes to dividing property and debts during a divorce.
 Even if one spouse stayed home and did not work during the marriage, that spouse is still entitled to a portion of the money and assets accumulated during divorce.

-Arizona is a No Fault state.
+Arizona is a No-Fault State.

 What issues must be decided in a divorce?